A new noninvasive way to view coronary artery disease

 In the past, the recognized “gold standard” for detecting atherosclerotic plaque was the use of invasive coronary angiography (cardiac catheterization).
 Now, advances in computed tomography (CT) scan technology allow us to use this noninvasive tool in the detection of coronary artery disease.

-The Nebraska Heart Institute is one of the first centers in the region with this technology, enhancing patient care by offering the state-of-the-art 64-slice CT scanner.
+The CHI Health Clinic Heart Institute is one of the first centers in the region with this technology, enhancing patient care by offering the state-of-the-art 64-slice CT scanner.
 We now are able to noninvasively image the coronary arteries and other vessels.
 The 64-slice CT technology represents an innovation of great magnitude that allows for information to be obtained faster and more accurately than ever before.
 This allows us to view the coronary arteries without having to utilize a catheter and to obtain a three-dimensional image of the heart.
 With this new 64-slice technology, the entire heart can be imaged with a breath hold of 8 to 10 seconds when previously it required 25 or more seconds.

 What happens during the examination?